 Notes and substitutions

-- Lechon Kawali (Fried Pork Belly): Whether made from scratch or using leftovers, Lechon Kawali is a delicious option.
+- Lechon Kawali: Whether making from scratch or using leftovers, fried pork belly is a delicious option.
 Alternatively, you can boil pork belly or shoulder until tender, then finish it off by grilling or searing in a skillet.

 - Mayonnaise: Though not a traditional ingredient, its addition brings a creamy element that helps balance the spiciness and acidity in the dish.